How to Get Rid of Razor Bumps

 Ah, yes, razor bumps.
 An inevitable side effect of shaving—or are they?
 It may seem like every time you shave—especially your bikini line—those oh-so-uncomfortable little red razor bumps pop up and refuse to go away.
-And to deal with them right before a beach honeymoon?
+And to deal with them on your wedding day or right before a beach honeymoon?
 No, thank you.

 In this Article:

+Wondering how to avoid razor bumps?
+Start with knowing what causes them.
 When you shave any part of your body, you remove the top layer of your skin, which can create what NYC-based dermatologist, Melissa Kanchanapoomi Levin, calls "micro-injuries."
-They cause the irritation, burning, redness and dryness—a.k.a. the razor bumps (officially pseudofolliculitis barbae in the medical world).
+The hair may also curl and turn inward after shaving, and as the new skin begins to form over the micro-injury, it can trap the hair, causing that irritated bump to form.
+Then, you’re left with irritation, burning, redness and dryness—a.k.a. the razor bumps (officially pseudofolliculitis barbae in the medical world).
+Not the look you were going for.

 Here's what our pros suggest when it comes to how to get rid of razor bumps on the fly: